 Fortunately for buyers, mortgage interest rates have already started to cool and may continue to do so throughout 2024.
 This will help offset any gains in home prices in Seattle.

-For the week ending January 26, 2024, the mortgage interest rate for a 30-year fixed-rate mortgage dipped down to 6.6%.
+For the first week of January 2024, the mortgage interest rate for a 30-year fixed-rate mortgage dipped down to 6.69%.

-Despite these ongoing rate hikes, the MBA predicts that the rate for a 30-year fixed mortgage will decline throughout the year and into 2025.
-Rates are expected to gradually end off next year at around 5%.
+Despite these ongoing rate hikes, the MBA predicts that the rate for a 30-year fixed mortgage will decline throughout the year.
+Rates are expected to gradually end off next year at around 6%.

 That’s a far cry from where rates are today, which will help make entering the housing market in Seattle more affordable for homebuyers.
 Even if the average home price in Seattle creeps up next year, lower mortgage rates could make it easier for homebuyers to secure a home loan.